Skip to main content

 Monitoring your usage

-You can monitor your API usage through the dashboard, including:
+You can monitor your API usage through the platform, including:

 • Request counts